cityxen/RelayTracker/README.md

 Started folder, working on some preliminary code to send 16 bit binary strings to the serial bridge

+## Python Version pre-alpha

+Added rt.py which sends a continuous stream of 16 bit binary strings to the serial bridge for testing

 ## Atari 800XL Version pre-alpha

 Started folder, looking at how to get it started

-## Python Version pre-alpha
+## TI994A Version pre-alpha

-Added rt.py which sends a continuous stream of 16 bit binary strings to the serial bridge for testing
+Started folder, looking at how to get it started

 ## Serial Bridge (Raspberry Pi)